rgeraldporter/inquiry-monad/README.md

 -   `Pass`: a positive result
 -   `Fail`: a negative result
--   `IOU`: a result to be determined later (relevant to `InquiryP` and `InquiryF` chains only)
+-   `IOU`: a result to be determined later (relevant to `InquiryP` and `InquiryF` types only)

-Each of these types is a monad, and come with built-in methods for handling and exposing their data without mutating the values.
+Each of these result types is a monad, and come with built-in methods for handling and exposing their data without mutating the values.
 See "Monad methods" below for details on how to handle results within these types.

 ## Inquiry subject type